NIRALUser/NeuroRuler/docs/structure.rst

 .. topic:: Overview

     This page describes the high-level structure of the codebase.
+Most descriptions are paraphrased from the docstrings of the files.

 .. contents::
     :depth: 2